ascsn/pubsly/docs/02-getting-started.md

 # 2. Getting Started

-This section will guide you through accessing the portal, understanding the authentication process (if applicable), and navigating its main features.
+This section will guide you through accessing Pubsly, understanding the authentication process (if applicable), and navigating its main features.

-## Accessing the Portal
+## Accessing Pubsly

-To use the Research Collaboration Portal, simply open the provided URL in a modern web browser (e.g., Chrome, Firefox, Safari, Edge).
-The portal is designed to be responsive and should work well on desktops, tablets, and mobile devices.
+To use Pubsly, simply open the provided URL in a modern web browser (e.g., Chrome, Firefox, Safari, Edge).
+Pubsly is designed to be responsive and should work well on desktops, tablets, and mobile devices.

 ## Authentication

-The portal's authentication behavior depends on its configuration (`config.ts` file).
+Pubsly's authentication behavior depends on its configuration (`config.ts` file).

 *   **If Authentication is DISABLED (`enableAuth: false`):**
-    *   You will have immediate full access to all features of the portal without needing to log in.
+    *   You will have immediate full access to all features of Pubsly without needing to log in.
 This includes adding, editing, deleting entries, and all data management functions.
     *   There will be no "Login" or "Logout" buttons visible.

 *   **If Authentication is ENABLED (`enableAuth: true` and Auth0 is configured):**